...Highlights: turtles, great macro life/marine diversity, schooling fish & big pelagics...

 Situated in the northernmost part of Fiji's main island Viti Levu, Rakiraki is easily accessible from Nadi yet basks in an atmosphere of remoteness and seclusion.
-Unlike the busy Coral Coast where there are an abundance of holiday resorts, the district feels like a distant island.
+Unlike the busy Coral Coast where there are an abundance of tourist resorts, the district feels like a distant island.

 The dive sites of Rakiraki are such that beginners can feel comfortable and enthralled while experienced scuba divers can enjoy the diversity of topography and marine life.
 Local sites are nearby and easily accessible from the land.
 There is also the chance to visit the more distant and highly-rated sites of the Vatu-I-Ra Passage in Bligh Water, which are considered among Fiji's best.

 Local sites offer a wide range of variation from dive sites where tunnels, swim-throughs and canyons provide an ever-changing vista, to life-filled walls, reef flats and impressive pinnacles.
 Many Rakiraki sites feature the signature soft corals that make Fiji diving famous.
 You can expect a lot of vibrant colours and large numbers of fish, a photographer's dream during periods of good visibility.

 Diving in Rakiraki is characterised by swarms of brightly coloured tropical reef fish including Moorish idols, damsels, butterflyfish and red emperors.
 However there are also larger more impressive fish that can be sighted in the region.
 These include schools of barracuda, trevally, rock cod and more.
 You are also likely to encounter sharks such as black tip, white tip, bronze whalers and grey reef sharks as well as turtles.
 For those more interested in the smaller stuff, nudibranchs abound and you could find yourself framing that perfect picture of a Spanish dancer.
 Thanks to the variation in terms of diving difficulty, topography, depth and marine life, there really is something for every diver in Rakiraki.